English

 3. Closed-loop optimization: Create self-improving systems that learn from historical performance

-This phase transforms your labeling system from a necessary cost into a strategic advantage.
+This phase turns your labeling system from a necessary cost into a strategic advantage, continuously improving its own effectiveness.

 Measuring Success